Docker

 You may be tempted to run with this in production, but this setup has not been security-hardened.
 For example:

-• Database is exposed on port 8593 so you can access MySQL using your favorite client at localhost:8593.
+• The database is exposed on port 8593 so you can access MySQL using your favorite client at localhost:8593.
 However, the way Docker exposes ports bypasses common firewalls like ufw.
 This should not be exposed in production.

 • File permissions may be more open than necessary.